MatthD/node-libxml/Readme.md

 ##### loadXml(string)
 A function of libxml to load the XML file
 `TAKE a path & RETURN true if wellformed | false if not` `SET a an array 'wellformedErrors' in libxml element containing wellformed errors`

+##### loadXmlFromString(string)
+A function of libxml to create the xml Dom from a string `TAKE a string containing xml & RETURN true if wellformed | false if not` `SET a an array 'wellformedErrors' in libxml element containing wellformed errors`